dljx/chat-transcribe/Readme.md

 Build the Docker image:

-    docker build -t streamlit-whisper-transcription .
+    docker build -t chat-transcribe .

 Run the Docker image:

-    docker run -p 8501:8501 streamlit-whisper-transcription
+    docker run -p 8501:8501 chat-transcribe

 Open your web browser and navigate to http://localhost:8501 to access the application.

 ## Limitations and Disclaimer

-This app is a demonstration of the potential of OpenAI's Whisper ASR system for audio transcription.
-The accuracy of the transcriptions depends on various factors such as the quality of the audio file, the language spoken, and background noise.
+This app is a demonstration of the potential of Google's Gemini Multimodal model for audio transcription.
+The accuracy of the transcriptions depends on various factors such as the quality of the audio file, the language spoken, and background noise and chunking size.
 The app is not intended for use in production environments and should be used for demonstration purposes only.

 ## Contributing